 [WARNING: This article reveals some spoilers about our room, The Night Rises]

 The Night Rises is full of analog puzzles that will challenge your group.
 It has also proven to be a very difficult room to complete within 60 minutes.
 While not impossible, of course, many groups will find some of the puzzles to be extremely challenging to complete in the allotted time frame.
-With that in mind, we think the following suggestions will help you and your group to be one of the less-than-15% who complete it.
+With that in mind, the following suggestions will help you and your group to be one of the ~18% who complete it.

 Divide And Conquer